benmvp/slides/2019/cssconfeu/webdev.md

 NOTES:
 - But first, would like everyone to stand up!
-- Squats counting from 0

 /////
 <!-- .slide: data-background="#000 url(../../img/family/family-under-gazebo.jpg) no-repeat center" data-background-size="cover" -->

 NOTES:
 - Christian, Husband, Father
+  * Live in the San Francisco Bay Area
 - I'm a Principal Frontend Engineer at Eventbrite
-- Work on our Data & Recommendations team
+- Work on our new Data & Recommendations team
   * Focused on providing insights to event organizers to help them be more successful
+- Also a huge basketball / NBA fan
+  * Missed Game 1 overnight
+  * Will miss Game 2 too
+  * It's worth it, happy to be here!
 - But I don't wanna talk about me now
   * Wanna talk about me 20 years ago